Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 - Front (Counter Hit)
 - Downed

+To calculate the precise rotation value, [refer here](#rotation-value-calculation)

 ### List of reaction move IDs for different angles/states

+This sub-structure decides what actual move to play for the corresponding situation.
+They store the move indexes from the source character's moveset.
+It contains the following values/fields:
   - Standing / Default
   - Crouching
   - Standing (Counter Hit)